theredfoxfire/qiscus-sdk-web/README.md

 # Installation and Usage

 You need to include the javascript and css files from the build directory.
-And you also need to append `<qiscus-widget></qiscus-widget>` tag before closing body tag.
+And you also need to append `<div id="qiscus-widget"></div>` tag before closing body tag.

 ``` html
 <!DOCTYPE html>